Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Methodology

-We summarize the idea behind BMFIA in the schematic Figure \ref{fig:bmfia_graph}, which shows the involved steps for a one-dimensional example.
-The algorithm is actually iterative, but for simplicity, we demonstrate the steps as one blend from prior to posterior: The usual way of solving Bayesian inverse problems would follow the red arrows at the bottom of the figure.
+\textbf{Bayesian inverse analysis versus BMFIA} We summarize the idea behind BMFIA in the schematic Figure \ref{fig:bmfia_graph}, which shows the involved steps for a one-dimensional example.
+The algorithm is actually iterative, but for simplicity, we demonstrate the steps as one blend from prior to posterior: The usual way of solving BIPs would follow the red arrows at the bottom of the figure.
 The inference algorithm of choice proposes an input sample $x$ (based on the multiplication of former likelihood and prior values), for which it evaluates the likelihood function $\phf(x)=\int p(\yobs|\yhf)\cdot p(\yhf|x)\dd \yhf$, triggering an expensive forward call to the HF model $\yhf=\Mhf(x)$ in the HF Dirac conditional $p(\yhf|x)=\delta\left(\yhf-\Mhf(x)\right)$.
-The resulting HF likelihood value triggers in combination with the prior $p(x)$ a following sample candidate $x$ until convergence of the inference process.
+The resulting HF likelihood value triggers, in combination with the prior $p(x)$, a following sample candidate $x$ until convergence of the inference process.
 Note that for high-dimensional inference, the proposal of a next candidate usually involves gradients of the log-likelihood function (and therefore the computational model) \wrt the inputs $x$.